Join me!

 There’s a lovely cultivar called white stars that has plenty of double white flowers on shorter seven-inch plants.
 This highly attractive feverfew is a great cut flower in arrangements, dries well for dried flower arrangements, and looks great in containers or at the front of the garden.

-According to Bartram’s Encyclopedia of Herbal Medicine, prepare fresh leaf within 2 hours of harvesting, 1 part pulp to 5 parts (45% proof alcohol), let sit for 7 days.
+According to Bartram’s Encyclopedia of Herbal Medicine, prepare fresh leaves within 2 hours of harvesting, 1 part pulp to 5 parts (45% proof alcohol), and let sit for 7 days.
 Filter.
-Dose 5-20 drops every 2 hours for acute conditions, 3x’s daily for chronic conditions.
+Dose 5-20 drops every 2 hours for acute conditions and 3x daily for chronic conditions.

-Note: Feverfew may inhibit activity of blood platelets that play a role in clotting, affecting blood-thinning medication.”
+Note: Feverfew may inhibit the blood platelet activity that plays a role in clotting, affecting blood-thinning medication.”

 History of Feverfew